utah-cs4470-sp25/class/spec.md

 Variables are a letter (upper case A-Z or lower case a-z) followed by any number of letters or digits, or underscores, *except* when the sequence of letters and digits is a keyword.
-By convention, variables that contain dots are reserved for compiler intermediates and should not be written in source code.
+By convention, variables that begin with double underscores are reserved for compiler intermediates and should not be written in source code.

 The keywords are: `array`, `assert`, `bool`, `else`, `false`, `float`, `fn`, `if`, `image`, `int`, `let`, `print`, `read`, `return`, `show`,